Perspective | Forget the Washington Football Team’s record. Worry about its great regression.

 Think back to the feeling heading into this season.
 In its 5-2 finish to 2020, the WFT allowed the following point totals: 9, 16, 17, 15, 20, 20 and 14.
 That stretch was followed by a home playoff game against Tom Brady and Tampa Bay — the same Tom Brady and Tampa Bay that went on to win the Super Bowl — in which Washington was within 28-23 with under five minutes remaining.
 Washington had the ball in Buccaneers’ territory with a first down and two-and-a-half minutes left, trailing by just eight.
 A win was a possibility.
 Regardless of the outcome: They competed.

 So the 7-9 record that led to an accidental division title didn’t lead to expectations this season.
-The style of football — stout, disruptive, dangerous defensive football — led to expectations this season.
+The style of football — stout, disruptive, dangerous defensive football — led to expectations.
 The idea was to take that and build on it, not tear it down.

 Given what’s ahead, that could be difficult.
 The Packers have won five straight.
 A trip to the thin air of Denver follows, with the bye leading into a rematch with Tampa Bay.
 The next team Washington faces that currently has a losing record is Seattle, with a Monday night date set for Week 12, but the 2-4 Seahawks could well have Russell Wilson back by then.